rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/hikvision_unauth_pwd_reset_cve_2017_7921.md

 ## Vulnerable Application

 Many Hikvision IP cameras contain a backdoor that allows unauthenticated impersonation of any configured user account.
-Our dear programmers from Hikvision left a piece of a code in the vulnerable firmware that has a hard coded magic string that bypasses all security on the camera and will provide full admin access.
-This allows a hacker to completely control the camera and modify any setting or retrieve sensible information.
+This is possible due to the firmware containing a hard coded magic string that bypasses all security on the camera and will provide full admin access.
+This allows a hacker to completely control the camera and modify any setting or retrieve sensitive information.

-This module allows the attacker to perform an unauthenticated password change of any vulnerable Hikvision IP Camera to gaining full administrative access.
-The vulnerability can be exploited for all configured users.
+This module allows the attacker to perform an unauthenticated password change on any vulnerable Hikvision IP Camera, which can be used to gain full administrative access to the affected device.

 The vulnerability has been present in Hikvision products since 2014.
 In addition to Hikvision-branded devices, it affects many white-labeled camera products sold under a variety of brand names.

 Below is a list of vulnerable firmware, but many other white-labelled versions might be vulnerable.

-Versions:
 * DS-2CD2xx2F-I Series: V5.2.0 build 140721 to V5.4.0 build 160530
 * DS-2CD2xx0F-I Series: V5.2.0 build 140721 to V5.4.0 Build 160401
 * DS-2CD2xx2FWD Series: V5.3.1 build 150410 to V5.4.4 Build 161125